mdn/content/files/en-us/learn/javascript/objects/test_your_skills_colon__object_basics/index.md

 ## Object basics 3

 In this task, we want you to return to the `cat` object literal from Task 1.
-We want you to rewrite the `greeting()` method so that it logs `"Hello, said Bertie the Cymric."` to the browser DevTools' console, but in a way that will work across _any_ cat object of the same structure, regardless of its name or breed.
+We want you to rewrite the `greeting()` method so that it logs `"Hello, said Bertie the Cymric."` to the browser's console, but in a way that will work across _any_ cat object of the same structure, regardless of its name or breed.

 When you are done, write your own object called `cat2`, which has the same structure, exactly the same `greeting()` method, but a different `name`, `breed`, and `color`.